adog0822/AWS-Evidence-Layer/README.md

 ```

 Your auditor sees the endpoint, the timestamp, the hash, and the raw response.
-The scanner is open-source — they can run the same call themselves.
+The scanner is open-source, they can run the same call themselves.

 ---